alicescfernandes/isel_final_project/docs/dev_log.md

 - [x] File deletion was disabled
 - [x] Make the API return Plotly traces, and use those traces
 - [x] File deletion was disabled
+- [x] Read chart config from the chart classification type, and return that chart type
+- [x] Add support on the backend and frontend to allow for multiple filters (check the dimensions)
+- [x] Show legends on the charts even when its a single trace
+- [x] Only allow for excel files uploads
+- [x] When an error happens, the webcomponent renders a red alert, and when no data is able to be show, an empty state message

 ### Data filtering problems